 Gretchen Keiser, Chair

-The CBJ Staff Liaison is Tim Felstead, Planner II, with the Community Development Department.
-Direct all inquiries about JCOS to him at 907.586.0466, or Tim.Felstead@juneau.org.
+The CBJ Staff Liaison is Beth McKibben, Planner, with the Community Development Department.
+Direct all inquiries about JCOS to her at 907.586.0753 ext.
+4128, or Beth.McKibben@juneau.org.

 Meeting Agendas and Minutes

 Meetings of the Juneau Commission on Sustainability are open to the public.
 Agenda, packets, and minutes are posted as they become available.
-Regular meetings are held from 12 noon – 1 p.m. the first Wednesday of the month and worksessions are held the third Wednesday of the month, in the Downtown Library Large Conference Room.
+Regular meetings are held from 12 noon – 1 p.m. the first Wednesday of the month and worksessions are held the third Wednesday of the month.
 (Meetings Archive)